 The Rebels (6-4, 3-1) can finish as the runner-up in the region with a win in their regular-season finale against Pascagoula, which knocked off West Harrison on Friday to also move to 3-1 in the region.

-The Maroon Tide expected to have their hands full with superstar George County quarterback Deuce Knight and the Auburn commit had his moments for the Rebels, scoring two rushing touchdowns and tossing a TD, but Picayune harassed him in the backfield most of the night—in particular BJ Ducre, who sacked Knight three times, and Nolan Wilson, who had a sack on Knight and forced two fumbles.
+The Auburn commit had his moments for the Rebels.
+He scored two touchdowns rushing and tossed a TD pass, but Picayune harassed him in the backfield most of the night—in particular BJ Ducre, who sacked Knight three times, and Nolan Wilson, who had a sack on Knight and forced two fumbles.

 George County moved the ball inside the Maroon Tide 1-yard line, but a tackle for loss by freshman defensive tackle Kylen Egana pushed the ball back to the 5 and a false start by the Rebels moved it to the 10.